neopragma/python-unit-testing/docs/presentation-notes.md

 Exploratory Testing is human testing at the level of the entire application.
 It is not a form of unit checking.

+You will find numerous online and print resources about Exploratory Testing.
+Unfortunately, most of them are incomplete, self-contradictory, describe an obsolete form of the technique, or are just plain wrong.

+Most descriptions of Exploratory Testing describe it along the lines of _unstructured_, _ad hoc_, _free-form_, or _lacking proper planning_.
+Most resources describe Exploratory Testing as if it were an isolated activity performed by "a tester" who reports their findings asynchronously.

+In contemporary practice, Exploratory Testing is performed on the basis of a _strategy_ or _theme_ rather than a step-by-step test plan.
+This may be the reason some people think of it as _unstructured_ or _unplanned_.
+The testers need freedom to follow their results to the next logical question; that doesn't mean there's no planning or structure at all.

+Besides that, Exploratory Testing isn't usually performed by just one person, "a tester," who works in isolation.

 Typically, a software team will allocate a set amount of time on a regular basis for Exploratory Testing.
+It may be done once a month, once a week, once per iteration, or on some other cadence that makes sense in context.
+It isn't an occasional or random or _ad hoc_ thing.
 The whole team participates.

 Someone who is relatively senior in software testing develops a theme for the Exploratory Testing session, and team members work in twos or threes to explore the behavior of the application around that theme.
+Each pair or group may have a different strategy to follow, or they may all follow the same strategy in any given session.

-Examples of themes include internationalization, accessibilty, usability, user experience, error-handling, or the correctness of a given function of the application, such as transferring funds between bank accounts.
+Examples of _themes_ include internationalization, accessibilty, user experience, security, error-handling, or any other specific _concern_ of the application.

+A _strategy_ might be to follow the work flow of a user as they carry out a particular business function or end-user activity from start to finish, like transferring funds between bank accounts, registering a new user for an online service, or purchasing items from an online store.

+## After Deployment, Are We Finished With Testing?

-The combination of different kinds of checking and testing, at different levels of abstraction, helps us gain confidence that our solution will not crash and burn in production.
+The combination of different kinds of checking and testing, at different levels of abstraction, at different points in the development/delivery process, helps us gain confidence that our solution will not crash and burn in production.

 But there are no guarantees!
-Such things as the number of processor cores in a given server, a memory leak in an application that shares a server with ours, gray failures in a cloud environment, and timing issues in distributed applications can't be reliably replicated in a test environment.
+Such things as the number of processor cores in a given server, a memory leak in an application that shares a server with ours, gray failures in a cloud environment, intentional hacking, and timing issues in distributed applications can't be reliably replicated in a test environment prior to deployment.

 That's the reason we need observability tools in production, and a rational strategy for managing production server instances.
-Those topics are out of scope here.
+Those topics are out of scope here, but the key point to take away is that some form of checking or testing occurs throughout the lifetime of the product.